What Is Costochondritis?

 Benign Nature

-A self-limited condition, without cardiovascular risk — patient reassurance is a fundamental part of treatment
+A self-limited condition with no cardiovascular risk — patient reassurance is a cornerstone of treatment

 Population